smerdyakov/web/README.md

 *Security*
-utils.js also implements the security procedure, which is as follows. username/password are stored in the database as plain text.
+utils.js also implements the security procedure, which is as follows.
+~~username/password are stored in the database as plain text~~.
 At login, the client's username/password entered into the login page is sent to the server.
 If the username/password matches the database, a random id is made for that particular user.
 This random id is sent as a cookie